 Yes.
 The legal order (or injunction) that stops the State of California from enforcing Prop 8 applies to state officials throughout the state.
-This means that Prop 8 cannot be enforced anywhere in the state.
-There may be efforts to try to limit the effect of the injunction to apply to only some parts of the State but we strongly believe that those efforts are futile and will not succeed.
+This means that Prop 8 can't be enforced anywhere in the state.

 To marry in California, you and your partner must get a marriage license from the office of the Registrar-Recorder/County Clerk of any California county, and then have a ceremony performed by someone authorized to solemnize marriages in California (such as a judge or clergy member) within 90 days.
 Both partners must go together to the county office, fill out the marriage license application, and present a government issued picture ID and proof that you are over 18 years old.
 (If either or both is younger than 18, different procedures apply.)
 Some counties have their marriage license applications posted online so you can fill them out before you arrive at the County Clerk's office.
 The license fee varies by county but generally is less than $100.
 No blood test or health certificate is required.
 Call ahead or visit the county's website to learn the hours, locations and fees of the county offices that issue licenses.